karabayse/the-lodge/README.md

 Resort proof of concept

 ### Image Acknowledgments
-* HOME:  Lodge photo by Clarisse Meyer on Unsplash
+* HOME:  Lodge photo by Ian Keefe on Unsplash
 * EAT:  Restaurant Kitchen photo by Michael Browning on Unsplash, Plated Food photo by Jimi Filipovski on Unsplash, Breakfast photo by Aldyth Moyla on Unsplash, Drink photo by Adam Jaime on Unsplash